activeloopai/snark-doc/README.md

 ```

 **Change pod hardware characteristics**
 Currently, each pod is tied to the GPU time it was first run on.
-If you want to try to try different GPU types, change the pod_id:
+If you want to try different GPU types, change the pod_id:
 ```
 snark start tf_pod2 --pod_type tensorflow  --gpu_spec 1080
 ```